-Google is finally bringing native dark theme support to its Chrome web browser.
-The new interface change was previously confirmed to arrive to MacOS Mojave, and now, the latest preview of Chrome also confirms that dark theme is coming to Windows 10.
+UPDATED 4/29: Google is finally bringing native dark mode support to its Chrome web browser.
+The new interface change was previously confirmed to arrive to MacOS Mojave, and now, starting with version 74, Chrome in dark mode has arrived to Windows 10.

---force-dark- flag enables the dark mode every time you start the browser.
+--force-dark-mode flag to enable the dark mode every time you start the browser.

-In this guide, you’ll learn the steps to try out the upcoming dark theme for Google Chrome.
+In this guide, you’ll learn the steps to try out the new dark mode for Google Chrome on Windows 10.

 How to enable dark mode on Chrome using flag

-To enable the new dark theme for Chrome on Windows 10, do the following:
+To enable the new dark mode for Chrome on Windows 10, use these steps: